The 5 most important help desk KPIs

 Some final words on help desk KPIs

 The list mentioned above is not an exhaustive list of help desk KPIs, but it’s a great place to start.
+Hear more about meausring the metrics and KPIs that matter most to your business on the Metric Stack podcast.
 Depending on what your key customer service goals are, you can add other metrics to this list.
 Just keep in mind this word of caution: